Send emails from WordPress using SMTP ( Advanced Guide + Step-by-Step Study)

 WordPress is more than just a blog publishing platform and is widely used by many to manage their business website.

 Sending email is one of the important functionality that one looks for when using WordPress for business or blogging.

 When you set up your WordPress site, you’ll want to include email sending functionality.
 You can automatically send emails and seamlessly stay in touch with your website/ blog visitors.
-Whether sending a thank you message when a user subscribes, a confirmation email upon signup, an order confirmation email when someone purchases a product, sharing a forgotten password link over email, sending weekly newsletters, or more.
+Whether sending a thank you message when a user subscribes or a confirmation email upon signup and many more.

 But it might not be a good idea to use the default SMTP.

-- Email was sent but it went into the spam/junk folder on the recipient’s side
+- The email was sent but it went into the spam/junk folder on the recipient’s side

 - The server, port or firewall prevented the email from being sent

-- Email was lost somewhere on the server
+- The email was lost somewhere on the server

 Why choose Pepipost for sending your emails from WP Plugin